Two foreign journalists on assignment for UN detained in Kabul

 “Two journalists on assignment with UNHCR and Afghan nationals working with them have been detained in Kabul.
 We are doing our utmost to resolve the situation, in coordination with others,” the UNHCR tweeted.

-We have received information about this and are trying to confirm whether they have been detained or not, Mujahid said.

-One of the journalists is Andrew North, a British former BBC correspondent who has covered Afghanistan for about two decades and has regularly travelled to the war-ravaged country.
+One of the journalists is Andrew North, a British former BBC correspondent who has covered Afghanistan for about two decade who has regularly travelled to the war-ravaged country to report on its deteriorating humanitarian crisis.

 “Andrew was in Kabul working for the UNHCR, trying to help the people of Afghanistan,” his wife Natalia Antelava tweeted.